guychenya/cognate/README.md

 ## Dynamic Reasoning Support (NEW in v1.4.0)

-**Claudish now intelligently adapts to ANY reasoning model!**
+**Cognate now intelligently adapts to ANY reasoning model!**

 No more hardcoded lists or manual flags.
-Claudish dynamically queries OpenRouter metadata to enable thinking capabilities for any model that supports them.
+Cognate dynamically queries OpenRouter metadata to enable thinking capabilities for any model that supports them.

 ### 🧠 Dynamic Thinking Features